Pylons/pyramid/docs/narr/traversal.rst

 Here's what happens:

-- :mod:`traversal` traverses the root, and attempts to find "foo", which it finds.
+- :term:`traversal` traverses the root, and attempts to find "foo", which it finds.

-- :mod:`traversal` traverses "foo", and attempts to find "bar", which it finds.
+- :term:`traversal` traverses "foo", and attempts to find "bar", which it finds.

-- :mod:`traversal` traverses "bar", and attempts to find "baz", which it does not find (the "bar" resource raises a :exc:`KeyError` when asked for "baz").
+- :term:`traversal` traverses "bar", and attempts to find "baz", which it does not find (the "bar" resource raises a :exc:`KeyError` when asked for "baz").